Notes for Packagers

 Perl must be present at build time.
 Prior to qpdf version 9.1.1, there was a runtime dependency on perl, but this is no longer the case.

 Make sure you are getting the intended behavior with regard to crypto providers.
-Read Build Support For Crypto Providers for details.
+Read Build-time Crypto Selection for details.

-QPDF’s make install does not install completion files by default, but as a packager, it’s good if you install them wherever your distribution expects such files to go.
+qpdf’s install targets do not install completion files by default since there is no standard location for them.
+As a packager, it’s good if you install them wherever your distribution expects such files to go.
 You can find completion files to install in the

 Starting in qpdf version 10.5, pre-built documentation is no longer distributed with the qpdf source distribution.
 Here are a few options you may want to consider for your packages: